Norbert515/flutter_villains/README.md

 _(Profile image from: https://unsplash.com/photos/pAs4IM6OGWI)_

-## Assembling pages with style
+## What are villains
 You keep seeing beautiful page transitions but you think to yourself those are too much work?

-Fear no mear, villains are here to save you!
+Fear no more, villains are here to save you!

+### Assembling pages with style
+Define animations to play when a page is opened.

 ### Easy to use
 ```dart